isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-brushes-for-oil-based-paint/index.md

 , stains, and
 latex plus oil-based paints
 .
-The ferrule is made of stainless steel that is non-corrosive, giving a firm grip on the bristles, making them durable.�The brush can be used on projects such as woodwork, floors, decks and antiques
+The ferrule is made of stainless steel that is non-corrosive, giving a firm grip on the bristles, making them durable.The brush can be used on projects such as woodwork, floors, decks and antiques
 Pros:
 - Durable
 - Easy to clean